-In the last article I showed you how to setup the basic ROS in Armbian Orange Pi combination.
-This time we will get a bit further in getting to understand some basic concepts and run hello world code as well.
-For make this you need to have the following hardware
+In the previous article , I showed you how to setup the basic ROS in Armbian Orange Pi combination.
+This time we will get a bit further in getting to understand some basic concepts and run a “hello world” code as well.

 Orange Pi Zero